 Step 1: Choose The Perfect Container

-When it comes to growing chamomile, just about any container will suffice as long as it is large enough and has sufficient drainage.
+When it comes to growing chamomile, just about any container will suffice if it is large enough and has sufficient drainage.

-- If you plan to eat, be sure it's sturdy enough to avoid being pushed over, and that it doesn't contain any potentially dangerous chemicals.
+- If you plan to eat, be sure it's sturdy enough to avoid being pushed over and contains no potentially dangerous chemicals.

-- Anything covered in paint prior to the late 1970s, for example, could contain lead.
+- For example, anything covered in paint before the late 1970s could contain lead.

-- Classic terra cotta, clay, or plastic potting pots are always an option.
-Make sure the pot has at least one-quarter-inch drainage hole every two to three inches on the bottom, whichever you use.
+- Classic terra cotta, clay, or plastic potting pots are always available.
+Make sure the pot has at least a one-quarter-inch drainage hole every two to three inches on the bottom, whichever you use.
 Chamomile can withstand some drought, but damp feet will make it die.

-- Keep in mind that if you use a material like cement or terra cotta and plan to move the container indoors and out, it may crack due to temperature variations.
+- Remember that if you use cement or terra cotta and plan to move the container indoors and out, it may crack due to temperature variations.
 A better option might be resin or plastic.

 - When it comes to size, your chamomile should not be overcrowded.
 It has shallow roots, yet it needs room to grow.

-- A container that is at least 12 inches wide and 8 inches deep is required for your German chamomile plant.
+- Your German chamomile plant requires a container that is 12 inches wide and 8 inches deep.

-- Keep in mind that the plant can reach a height of 24 inches when fully grown, so the pot should be strong enough to support it and prevent it from tipping over.
+- Remember that the plant can reach a height of 24 inches when fully grown, so the pot should be strong enough to support it and prevent it from tipping over.

-- Choose a pot that is at least 18 inches wide if you wish to grow it with a companion plant like basil.
+- Choose a pot at least 18 inches wide if you wish to grow it with a companion plant like basil.

-- Roman chamomile requires a container that is 18-24 inches wide and 8 inches deep so that it can spread out.
+- Roman chamomile requires a container 18-24 inches wide and 8 inches deep to spread out.